HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 When creating custom scripts, follow these guidelines:

-- Scripts must be executable (`chmod +x`)
+- Scripts must be executable (`chmod +x`).
-- Only scripts placed directly in the designated directories will be executed by the container
+- Only scripts placed directly in the designated directories will be executed by the container.
 - For shared logic, use the documented `safe_source` function to include utility scripts:

     ```bash